Student Press Law Center: Advocacy

-In 2021, attorneys from the Student Press Law Center, alongside other free-speech groups, gave an amicus curiae in the supreme court case Mahanoy Area School District v.
-B.L. which stated the court had unconstitutionally established students as second-class citizens as a consequence of school enrollment.
+In 2021, attorneys from the Student Press Law Center, alongside other free-speech groups, submitted an amicus curiae in the supreme court case Mahanoy Area School District v.
+B.L., which stated the court had unconstitutionally established students as second-class citizens as a consequence of school enrollment.

 Newspaper theft

 The organization tracks the theft of free newspapers on college campuses.
 The group considers the disappearance of the student newspapers as censorship by theft.

 Governance and staff

-The SPLC is run by an executive director and a board of directors composed primarily of attorneys, professional journalists and journalism educators.
-The current executive director, Hadar Harris, was named to the position in September 2017.
-The previous executive director was Frank LoMonte, who served from January 2008 until September 2017.
+SPLC is run by an executive director and a board of directors composed primarily of attorneys, professional journalists and journalism educators.
+The current executive director, Gary Green, began in the role in April 2023.
+The previous executive director, Hadar Harris, served from September 2017 to February 2023.
+Frank LoMonte served as executive director from January 2008 until September 2017.
 He was preceded by Mark Goodman, who served from 1985 to 2007.